PoisotLab/website/content/opportunities/_index.md

 title: Join us!
 ---

-We currently have two fully-funded doctoral positions, to start in Sept.
-2021 and Jan.
+We currently have two fully-funded doctoral positions, to start no earlier than Sept.
+2021 and no earlier than Jan.
 2022 (descriptions below; dates flexible).
-Each position comes with a guaranteed annual amount of 22500 CAD.
-Tuition will be paid in full.
+Each position comes with a guaranteed annual fellowship of 22500 CAD for a total duration of four years.
+Tuition will covered by the lab.
 All lab members get access to the lab's computing resources, both on-site and managed by Compute Québec, and get the opportunity to apply to additional funding through NSERC CREATE programs, as well as teach in a variety of classes.
 Both positions will be based at the Department of Biological Sciences, at Université de Montréal.

 All prospective applicants **must** familiarize themselves with our [values](https://poisotlab.io/values/) and code of conduct.
 The research group